A list of 10 games I’m looking forward to play in 2023

 Official website

 You would have thought that I would write my 15th game review on my blog.
 Yet, I decided to write it here on ButtonSmashers.
 Why?
 Well, to thank the guys for the great times they gave me and because Q gives me sometimes some free games and I think that means I need to pay him back somehow.
-So, I write an article on one of the best horror/adventure PC games ever made, well in the recent years.
+So, I write an article on one of the best horror/adventure PC games ever made, well in recent years.
 Besides, for me it’s all about reaching the milestone instead of the location.
 Another reason why I write it on my friends blog here is that I actually got this game for free from somebody of Arpegi.
 And my first impression is already on my blog.
 So yeah.
 If you want to read my first impression of this game, you can do that here.
 Anyways, unlike Alan here, I’m not in the dark.
-My dark, well black, cat is sleeping in my arms, making the time I spent on this review a lot longer then I originally planned.
+My dark, well black, cat is sleeping in my arms, making the time I spent on this review a lot longer than I originally planned.
 Oh well, the two additional collector edition episodes will have to wait.
 I have a game to review.
-In my introduction I always make it clear how I got to this game.
+In my introduction, I always make it clear how I got to this game.
 Well, I got this game as a present.
 I was allowed to choose between three titles for buying someone a game.
 I knew the title Alan Wake from seeing it on a YouTube channel called Lazy Game Reviews.
-I wanted to link his video but the highly trained monkey’s of Google failed to work.
+Furthermore, I wanted to link his video, but the highly trained monkey’s of Google failed to work.
 (Yeah, YouTube has been bugging out for me.
 So, after some 500 error’s I gave up.)
 Anyways, enough stalling of this!
 Let’s get on with the review.
 Nothing special for the 15th, just a plain old review.
 And my plain old invite for you to write a comment what you think about this game and/or review.

 Manuscript pages

-Wake_Barry.jpgThis game blew me out of the water.
-One of it’s many stronger points is the writing.
+This game blew me out of the water.
+One of its many stronger points is the writing.
 It’s just an amazing story.
-Don’t go spoiling yourself because the ending is somewhat open ended and ready for a sequel.
+Don’t go spoiling yourself because the ending is somewhat open-ended and ready for a sequel.
 Yet, I haven’t finished the additional DLC’s yet.
 So, maybe I get my answers there.

 I actually bought myself the novel version of this game.
 And I’m pumped to read it.
 I can feel Wake’s pain.
 He’s a writer who lost inspiration.
 Sometimes I have that myself.
 But apart from a story with deep and rich characters, it’s extremely memorable.
 It makes a lot of twists and turns.
 Even Alan starts to doubt himself from time to time.
 It feels more human.

 The presentation of the story is what made this game for me.
 What’s going to happen in the (near) future of a chapter is written out on manuscript pages, some are extremely well hidden.
 Some provide backstory to the characters.
-While the pages play a very important role in the game, it’s implementation is just brilliant and how it should be.
+While the pages play a very important role in the game, its implementation is just brilliant and how it should be.

-I’m so sad that I finished this awesome story and this is one that I wished I could play over and over again without knowing the story.
+I’m so sad that I finished this awesome story, and this is one that I wished I could play over and over again without knowing the story.
 Where is that reset button in your brain when you need it?

 Well, let’s talk about this game’s gameplay.
 And is it something where many game developers can learn from.
 You play the role of Alan Wake, like I told earlier, a writer who is in trouble.
 This game is a mostly linear adventure game, at some moments there are two or more paths, and it’s a shooter as well.
 But with a big twist.
 Before you can hurt your enemies, you must shine your flashlight on them.
-I only wish that not all enemies where male.
-But this is such an extremely big nitpick.
+I only wish that not all enemies were male.
+But this is such an massive nitpick.

 Ammo?!

-cabinIn the game you use several weapons.
+In the game, you use several weapons.
 A pistol, shotgun and a flare gun.
 You sometimes have flares and flash bangs at your disposal.
-And when you explore you can have more ammo as your reward.
+And when you explore, you can have more ammo as your reward.
 The additional batteries I found for my flashlight came in extremely helpful.

-Yet with this comes on of my few complaints with the game.
+Yet, with this comes on of my few complaints with the game.
 The weapon selection is not that great.
 When you play it, you will understand me better.
 But it’s as simple as putting everything under the scroll wheel.
 So when you wish to switch your flash bangs to flares without switching your weapon, well though luck.

 And your objective is nearly always the same.
 Go from point A to B. Yet, the journey is always extremely different.
-From fighting through ambushes to driving a car to an other location, the game never feels really repetitive.
+From fighting through ambushes to driving a car to another location, the game never feels really repetitive.
 This game also haves some major horror mixed in.
-From being in the woods with a lot of bear traps and the Taken following you to being in a hospital that is consumed by darkness.
+From being in the woods with a lot of bear traps and the Taken following you, to being in a hospital that is consumed by darkness.

 One other complaint I have is that the driving is a bit broken.
 It’s too loose.
 You sometimes feel like you’re riding on ice.
 And with sudden tight corners in the road, this game makes the driving not so easy.
 Plus, your car can break down.
 Excellent, yet a damage meter is nowhere to be seen.